Farmers' Market FAQs

 16. I want to become a vendor!

-Please visit our Become A Vendor page and review the rules in our Market Handbook.
+Please visit our Become A Vendor page and review the rules in our Vendors’ Handbook.

 We accept applications for Agricultural Vendors year-round.
-The application for Non-Agricultural Vendors typically opens in the Spring of each year.
+The application for Non-Agricultural Vendors typically opens in the Winter of each year.